thakim1/PicoMul/README.md

 The same 500 number pairs are also run through the Golden Model (Python implementation) and the outputs are compared.
 All 4000 tested values are identical and deemed sufficient for verification.
-The used files are stored in the "Verification" Folder.
+The used files are stored in the "Verification" sub-directory.

 Additionally, the relative error of the approximated result compared to the accurate multiplication is calculated for each of those 8 parameters configurations and visualized here: